Dr Donna Windard - Programme Leader

 There are opportunities for students to apply theory to practical settings, including in school placements.
-The School of Sport and Exercise Science will aim to cover all reasonable costs associated with work placements, including travel.
 The College of Social Science’s Work Opportunities Hub, which looks to identify suitable placements for students, can help those seeking to enhance their studies with work experience.

 The best way to find out what it is really like to live and learn at Lincoln is to join us for one of our Open Days.
 Visiting us in person is important and will help you to get a real feel for what it might be like to study here.Book Your Place

 Health and Exercise Science